With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Burke Center Inc is a mental health treatment center in Wyoming County, PA, located at 1 Kim Avenue, Suite 1, 18657 zip code area.
-Burke Center Inc provides telemedicine/telehealth and outpatient treatment.
-Burke Center Inc offers couples/family therapy, psychotropic medication and trauma therapy to young adults, adults and seniors 65 or older.
-Burke Center Inc also supports people with trauma, seniors or older adults and transitional age young adults.
-Additional services at Burke Center Inc consist of case management, court-ordered outpatient treatment and intensive case management.
+Burke Center Inc provides outpatient treatment and telemedicine/telehealth.
+Burke Center Inc offers individual psychotherapy, psychotropic medication and couples/family therapy to young adults, children / adolescents and adults.
+Burke Center Inc also supports veterans, people with Alzheimer's or dementia and active duty military.
+Additional services at Burke Center Inc consist of intensive case management, case management and court-ordered outpatient treatment.

-Learn MoreEihab Human Services is a mental health facility in Wyoming County, PA, located at 1200 South Route 92, 18657.
-Eihab Human Services provides residential treatment.
-Eihab Human Services provides activity therapy, cognitive behavioral therapy and trauma therapy to children / adolescents.
-Eihab Human Services also supports LGBT, people with trauma and people requiring dual diagnosis treatment.
-Some other services available at Eihab Human Services include court-ordered outpatient treatment, education services and case management.
+Learn MoreEihab Human Services is a mental health clinic in Wyoming County, Pennsylvania, located at 1200 South Route 92, 18657 zip code.
+Eihab Human Services offers residential treatment.
+Eihab Human Services provides group therapy, trauma therapy and activity therapy to children / adolescents.
+Eihab Human Services also supports people requiring dual diagnosis treatment, LGBT and people with trauma.
+Some other services provided by Eihab Human Services include court-ordered outpatient treatment, education services and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.